Wiener Zeitung

-As of 2002, Wiener Zeitung was among the four Austrian newspapers of record beside the right-liberal Die Presse, the left-liberal Der Standard and the Christian-liberal and conservative Salzburger Nachrichten.
+Considered a newspaper of record, as of 2002, Wiener Zeitung was among the four Austrian daily quality newspapers beside the right-liberal Die Presse, the left-liberal Der Standard and the Christian-liberal and conservative Salzburger Nachrichten.
+The newspaper ended its daily print edition on 30 June 2023, becoming an online publication.
+The launch of the digital platform won the 2023 European Publishing Award for a “Launch or Relaunch” of a publication in digital form.

 History and profile

+1703–1856: Founding and private ownership

+Johann Baptist Schönwetter received a privilegium impressorium for a weekly newspaper on 10 January 1702.
+Launched as Wiennerisches Diarium, the newspaper's first issue was published on 8 August 1703.
+The title page described the paper as "contain[ing] everything notable which occurs from day to day in this town of Vienna, as well as in other places all over the world", including death notices in the city and aristocratic births, marriages, and visits to and departures from Vienna.
+Schönwetter owned the newspaper and was its editor-in-chief and printer until 1722, when he was succeeded by Johann Peter van Ghelen.

-The newspaper, founded in 1703 under the name Wiennerisches Diarium, was considered the official mouthpiece of the Imperial Court due to its being supplied information directly and exclusively by the Court.
+It became considered the official mouthpiece of the Imperial Court due to its being supplied information directly and exclusively by the Court.
 The paper was published bi-weekly, usually running around eight pages in length.
 Supplements and other extensive reports were published during war time, mainly about Austria, the Franco-Austrian Alliance, and their mutual enemy Prussia.
 Field journals and diaries from the Austrian army were the main sources used by the paper, reporting on officer promotions, troop deployments and other public announcements pertaining to the war, mostly of local interest.
 Around 15 per cent of reports were about battles and armed conflicts while 3 per cent were about war crimes committed by Prussian troops.

-Like many papers at the time, Wiennerisches Diarium started out by reporting regional and international news.
-In addition it published birth and wedding announcements as well as obituaries of the aristocracy and provided coverage of the imperial court.
+Since 1780, the paper was known as Wiener Zeitung (meaning Viennese newspaper in English) and in 1810 it became the official government newspaper.
+On 1 October 1813, it began publishing daily.